 The Task > Persuasive Speech - A persuasive speech is one in which the speaker tries to change, reinforce, or establish the audience’s attitudes, beliefs, values, or behavior.
 Supporting material is used to substantiate the speaker’s claim.
 The topic you choose should be one about which you feel strongly.
 If you sound uninterested or uncommitted to your topic, you are less likely to change someone’s opinion.
 (1 possible topic)

 The purpose of a persuasive speech is to provoke or elicit change in the audience.
 Generally, persuasive speeches will address an issue or idea with controversy or differing opinions.
 On any issue there will be a range of perspectives.
 It is important to speak about the differing reasons underlying the range of opinions even as you endeavor to convince your audience of the point of view you assert.

 A persuasive speech may be organized in various ways.
-Consider providing background to the current standing on the issue.
+Consider providing background to the current standing on the issue: the status quo.
 What's working about the issue?
 What's problematic and could do with changing?
 What changes do you support and for what reason?
 Evidence supporting each of these aspects will be the fruits of your research.